 - A two week grand tour to show my friend the sights and sounds and alcohol of Japan.
 So much alcohol.
 The food was delicious too.
 Warning, two week vacations equate to an excessively long post.
 This was by far the longest vacation I’ve ever taken.

 Due to some cost calculations and no good flights into Kansai Airport, I arrived at Narita Airport a day earlier than my friend, though we were actually meeting in Osaka.
-I landed in the late afternoon and was staying at Nine Hours Asakusa, so I wandered about the area after checking in.
-I thought I should try and sleep off any potential jetlag.
+I landed in the late afternoon and was staying at Nine Hours Asakusa, so I wandered Asakusa a bit after checking in.
+I thought though that I should try and sleep off any potential jetlag.
 So after a quick dinner, I retired early to my wee capsule.

 Day 1 – Osaka